-Chatting recently with the great Tony Award-winning choreographer Donald McKayle (Raisin, Sophisticated Ladies, Dr. Jazz), a professor emeritus at the Claire Trevor School of the Arts at UC Irvine, McKayle let drop that he had worked with Michael Jackson on two occasions.
+Chatting in 2011 with the great Tony Award-winning choreographer Donald McKayle (Raisin, Sophisticated Ladies, Dr. Jazz), who passed away just last week, McKayle let drop that he had worked with Michael Jackson on two occasions.
 And he remembered one funny detail.

 “He taught himself to dance,” said McKayle.
-“He could spin only to the right.”
+“He could spin only to the left.”

-This got a chuckle out of McKayle.
+This got a chuckle from McKayle.
 Trained dancers, of course, in their classes, have to practice combinations and steps on both the left and right sides.
 But the autodidact Jackson was spared this discipline!

-“I worked with him and his brothers on the Ed Sullivan show.
-I worked [for Sullivan] filling in choreography if the acts showed up without their own,”
+“I worked with him and his brothers on the Ed Sullivan Show.
+I worked [for Sullivan] filling in choreography if acts showed up without their own.”

 Pausing, then again laughing, McKayle added, “I did a lot in my career.”